maadfa/terraform-3tier-architecture-/README.md

 Press Windows + E to open File Explorer.

-Navigate to a location like Documents or Desktop.
+Go to a location like Documents or Desktop.

 Right-click → New → Folder.